Jeygopi/Assymetric_CycleGAN_Inverse_Design_Metasurfaces/README.md

 <img width="873" alt="Screen Shot 2023-05-23 at 2 01 10 pm" src="https://github.com/Jeygopi/Assymetric_CycleGAN_Inverse_Design_Metasurfaces/assets/69072732/1c13265d-4eb7-4b08-a656-78576931fb87">

-The following are some example generated spectrums compared to their input result:
+The following are some example generated spectrums compared to their input result.
+The Forward Calculation was done through FDTD software to obtain an accurate numerical result:

 <img width="877" alt="Screen Shot 2023-05-23 at 2 12 14 pm" src="https://github.com/Jeygopi/Assymetric_CycleGAN_Inverse_Design_Metasurfaces/assets/69072732/df600090-c7bc-4766-90e1-0d17addc886b">

+## Notes

+### Generalization

+- The above code can be used for any two way transformation between datasets where one side is an image and the other side is some sort of time series data.

+- It is possible to convert the images to grayscale beforehand for faster processing, we noticed for this particular application this provided no improvement in terms of the final result.

+- Changing input dimensions is something that would require significant work.
+We are currently working on an improved system regarding this.